AD4Noobs/site/content/how_to_use_active_directory/active_directory_users_and_computers/security_principals/users/_index.md

 Yes even in INSERT_CURRENT_YEAR_NUMBER_HERE there are still software packages out there (and in use by corporations) that don't support the new username format that has been added in the year 2000. 😢
 {{% /notice %}}

+As we discussed earlier during the beginning of Chapter 1, in this Domain we are using the user naming schema of `Firstletter.Lastname`.
+So for the user `Guybrush Threepwood` we are going to use `G.Threepwood` as its logon name.

 Once you are done filling out the information you can click on `Next >`.

 ### Users Password